 Yes, it is imperative that adequate travel insurance (working as a volunteer official) is taken out as soon as you have accepted your allocation.
 This will cover loss of personal belongs and any injuries sustained whilst abroad.
 It will also cover any travel delays due to force major

-It is also important to ensure that you have a valid and in date EHIC (these have an expiry date of 5 years).
+It is also important to ensure that you have a valid and in date UK EHIC/GHIC (more information here).

 Yes, BF fund the EFC referee License for all pathway referees – all licenses are provided through Head Office.

 To reduce the need to submit expense forms with receipts, British Fencing have introduced a subsistence allowance for EFC Nominated International Competitions.
 For more information please read the Officials Expense Policy addendum here

 If you withdraw from your allocated international competition having accepted the finalised allocation you will be liable for the cost of any booked flight, hotel and associated items which cannot be re-used by a replacement.
 You will be responsible for any costs incurred for this – eg name changes on flights.
 In the event that a substitute referee cannot be found you may be liable for up to 50% of the EFC fine.
 Regrettably we have had to introduce this policy after a increased numbers of referees were pulling out late after flights had been booked and expecting BF to cover the cost.
 This would result in BF having to pass the cost onto the athletes.

 Activate your free, 90 day membership to British Fencing today.
 Membership insures you to fence at any British Fencing club.